When a new baby is welcomed into a home, she comes with all sorts of extras: a new bed, toys of all sizes, clothes and even transportation!

 If you're already a Graco fan, you're going to truly appreciate this model, which is a mix between a traditional Graco stroller and a jogger.
 What does that mean?
 It means enhanced maneuverability and performance.

-Whether you're jogging or just strolling, this model will take you effortlessly over all kinds of terrain, thanks to the air-filled rubber tires.
+Whether you're jogging or just strolling, this model will take you effortlessly over all kinds of terrain, thanks to the large air-filled rubber tires.

 This is a wonderful, portable stroller that's also sturdy.
 It's also compatible with an infant car seat, and a simple click assures you that the seat is properly mounted.